Skip to content

 Your tax liability is due to be paid to HMRC before 31 January following the end of the tax year (the same date as your tax return is due for filing).

-Unless it is your first year of being self-employed, your tax bill is less than £1,000 or your tax bill is collected at source you will need to pay your tax in instalments.
-For the 23-24 tax year your first instalment is due on 31 January 2024 and the second instalment is due on 31 July 2024, with a balancing payment (if needed) paid on 31 January 2025.
+Unless it is your first year of being self-employed, your tax bill is less than £1,000, or your tax is collected at the source, you will need to pay your tax in instalments.

 What are the important tax year dates for a company?

-If you operate your business through a company there are more tax key dates that you that you keep track of, due to the additional compliance requirements associated with running a company.
+If you operate your business through a company structure there are more tax dates that you need to keep track of due to the additional compliance requirements associated with running a company.

 The tax due dates for a company depend on your year-end date.
-Please note, these dates are for businesses with a year-end date of 31st March and are to be used as a guide only.
 Contact your accountant for due dates as they relate to your situation.

 Confirmation statement